 PURPOSE OF NEWSLETTER

 The main purpose of this newsletter is to bring you up- to-date on Traffic Safety Education issues in our state.
-Our intent is to publish a newsletter each month.
+Our intent is to publish a newsletter each quarter.
 We know that you often don’t hear from us for long segments of time.
-We intend to “fix” that and we feel that it is important for you to be aware that changes are occurring constantly.
+We intend to “fix” that.
+We feel that it is important for you to be aware that changes are occurring constantly.

 A second purpose is to make you aware that your WTSEA Board has been working, daily, to affect positive changes in TSE.
 To ensure that we are acting on your behalf, we will include brief survey questions at the end of each newsletter.
 Please let us know your thoughts to ensure we are “spot on” in our efforts to represent and inform you.
 Your WTSEA Board of Directors.